Strategic Information Management (MSc)

 Institute for Test and Talent Research (opens in a new window)

-Registration for TM-WISO (opens in a new window)
+Registration for GTEBS (opens in a new window)

 What previous content knowledge do I need?